Derby Panthers have eyes set on returning to state

 The Panthers are now fighting to return to state for the eighth consecutive year.
 They’ve returned a significant amount of veteran leaders, including star running back and Notre Dame commit Dylan Edwards.

-Derby may not be the biggest team out there, but according to Keener, they can be the fastest team that gives 110 percent every play.
+Derby may not be the biggest team out there, but according to Keener, they can be the fastest team that gives 110% every play.

 The Panthers open their season at home against Manhattan, the first matchup between the teams since 2019.